VegaDeftwing/opinionatedeng/opinionatedeng.md

 # Appendix E - The Politics of it all

+[TODO:] link guerilla open access manifesto and http://www.textfiles.com/100/hack7.txt

 Becuase you're now somebody in the know about topics relating to technology and have a deeper understanding about issues that may effect the pubilc, such as [The FBI V Apple encryption case](https://en.wikipedia.org/wiki/FBI–Apple_encryption_dispute), [Issues regrading internet speed and infrastructure](https://gizmodo.com/why-americas-internet-is-so-shitty-and-slow-1686173744), or [The Government/NSA spying on people](https://en.wikipedia.org/wiki/Room_641A).
 There are plenty of issues that weather you like it or not you're one of the few with enough informationg to truly understand and inform your peers.
 A well known digital writes and freedom advocacy group you may consider supporting is the [Electronic Frontier Foundation or EFF](www.eff.org), as they do some absolutely incredible work making sure we maintain our digital rights both in the role of consumers as well as hackers, tinkerers, security reseachers and nerds.
 You may consider checking out [Free press](https://www.freepress.net/) as well, though above all else educating yourself and others about issues to end ignorance and fear when it comes to these issues is more valuable than anything else.

+Furthermore, there's a general view in the technical community that we should help push adoption of superior platfroms.
+This is usually either for a push for [decentralized](https://www.youtube.com/watch?v=SrA7XTDCtok) services like [Mastodon](https://joinmastodon.org/) or [Dat](https://datproject.org/), or a push for FOSS (Free and Open Source) software like Linux or LibreOffice.

+Most in the technical community belive that you should have full control over the devices you own.
+This is a major factor in why so many technical people host their own servers and build a lot of the crazy things they do.
+As a result you'll hear a lot about rooting or getting superuser on various devices as well as [Right to Repair](https://repair.org/).

+Finally, many in the tech community are on the heartbeat of issues surounding copyright, fairuse, and the [Digital Millennium Copyright Act](https://en.wikipedia.org/wiki/Digital_Millennium_Copyright_Act) or DMCA as without exceptions , a lot of security research would not be legal and it's of direct importance to issues like software piracy and issues sorunding Youtube's automated ContentID [TODO: add links]

 # Appendix F - Other Great Resources